 A sprain is a stretch or tear to one or more ligaments in the foot or ankle.
 Ligaments are the rubber band-like bands of tissue that connect one bone to another and stabilize the joints by binding them together.
 The ligaments give the foot and ankle joint stability by limiting side-to-side movement and enabling walking and running.
 Along with the lower leg, they form a complex supporting structure for the body.
 The ligaments normally stretch within their limits and return to normal position.
-When they are overstretched they can tear.
+When they're overstretched they can tear.

-Sprains occur when there is a fall or blow to the body that knocks the joint out of position and in the worst cases, ruptures the supporting ligaments.
+Sprains occur when there is a fall or blow to the body that knocks the joint out of position and ruptures the supporting ligaments.
 A sprain often occurs in the ankle when the joint rolls, twists or turns in an awkward way.
 The amount of pain you experience depends on the degree to which the ligament stretched or tore.
 Instability occurs when the ligament has completely torn or the joint has dislocated.

 Strains, by comparison, involve stretching or tearing of muscles or tendons rather than ligaments.
 Tendons attach the muscles to the bones.
 Strains also occur from twisting, pulling or tearing a muscle or tendon during overstretching or over contraction.